 Waste Management

-Amount of Waste Generated in 2021
+Amount of Waste Generated

 Hazardous Industrial Waste